 - Increasing Resilience to Climate Change Grants program

 - Building Resilience to Climate Change Grants program

 - Leading land-use case studies by local government

 - Urban Green Cover Tools and Resources

 - The NSW Adaptation Research Hub

-- The NSW Local Government progress and needs in adapting the climate change Survey (2015)
+- NSW Local Government progress and needs in adapting to climate change Survey (2015)